TheSpyder/rescript-webapi/README.md

 All code is licensed as MIT.
 See [LICENSE](LICENSE).

-This project has been forked from [bs-webapi](https://github.com/reasonml-community/bs-webapi-incubator) after it was mostly abandoned.
-Rather than offer to continue that project, we took the opportunity to make major changes to the API and bring it up to modern ReScript development practices by renaming it.
+This project was forked from [bs-webapi](https://github.com/reasonml-community/bs-webapi-incubator) after it was mostly abandoned.
+We took the opportunity to make major changes to the API and bring it up to modern ReScript development practices by renaming it.

+This project also forks [bs-fetch](https://github.com/reasonml-community/bs-fetch) and includes fetch as a first-class concept in the webapi.

 Primary development on this project is sponsored by [Tiny](https://github.com/tinymce/).